 Go wine tasting along the Moselle River

-Just over a half-hour by car or bus from Luxembourg City is the Moselle River valley welcome visitors and offer tastings and tours where you can learn about the wine industry and history in Luxembourg and try some varietals you may not have had before.
+Many of the wineries in the Moselle River valley welcome visitors and offer tastings and tours where you can learn about the wine industry and its history in Luxembourg and try some varietals you may not have had before.
 Two of my favorite experiences were visiting the 100-year-old caves where the wine is aged at Caves St Martin and enjoying a glass on the terrace overlooking the river at Bernard Massard.

-Take a walking tour
+Take a walking tour of Old Town

 Whether you want to know about the UNESCO sites, a specialized architecture tour, or even a look at the city by Segway, there are lots of options.
-I chose a Luxembourg city tour with a great overview of the history and the major sites and learned plenty of interesting things I wouldn’t have discovered on my own.
+We chose a tour of the Old Town with a great overview of the history and the major sites and learned plenty of interesting things we wouldn’t have discovered on our own.

 Visit the Golden Lady

-She was initially erected in 1923 in honor of those who fought in World War I, but after being dismantled by the Nazis and later restored, her purposed was broadened.
+She was initially erected in 1923 in honor of those who fought in World War I, but after being dismantled by the Nazis and later restored, her purpose was broadened.
 She is now a moving memorial to Luxembourgers who fought in both World Wars and Korea.
 Just behind her, don’t miss the sweeping views of the valley and Pont Adolphe.

 Tour the Grand Duchal Palace

-The Grand Duchal Palace, which dates back to 1573, has a prominent place in the middle of Luxembourg city.
+The Grand Duchal Palace, which dates back to 1573, has a prominent place in the middle of the city.
 The magnificent palace with its balconies and small turrets is still used today as the city residence of the royal family and the Grand Duke.

 Take a break at a cafe

-Around 5:00pm, that evolves into professionals filling the lively sidewalk cafes for drink specials and evening events like trivia and live music.
+Around 5:00pm, the environment changes when professionals fill the lively sidewalk cafes for drink specials and evening events like trivia and live music.
 Some enjoyable spots, like my favorite Kaale Kaffi, combine coffee and cocktails with a fun atmosphere filled with art and vintage furniture.

 At over 400 years old, Notre-Dame Cathedral is one of the most historic places to see in Luxembourg City and its crypt is the resting place of some members of the royal family, with remains going as far back as the 1300s.

 Relax in Place Guillaume II

 Place Guillaume II is a social center in the city.
 This lovely square named for Grand Duke William II (the French version of his name) features a statue of the Duke himself on horseback at the center.
 It’s ringed by restaurants with sidewalk cafes and hosts a twice-weekly market with flowers and fresh produce.
 In the summer, there are concerts, and it often hosts fairs and other special events.
-It’s a great place to spend some time people watching in the center of Luxembourg Old Town.
+It’s a great place to spend some time people watching in the center of town.

-Try Luxembourgish food (or don’t)
+Try Luxembourgish food

 Of course, you should try Luxembourg food because you’re in Luxembourg, after all.
 The cuisine has experienced a renaissance, so there are many places to indulge in excellent local dishes such as Friture de la Moselle (small fried fish from the Moselle River), Judd mat Gaardebounen (smoked pork neck with broad beans), or many other options.
-But if you’re looking to mix it up, a quick walk will take you past Nepalese cafes, Mexican restaurants, French patisseries, and more.
+But if you’re looking to mix it up, a quick walk will take you to Nepalese cafes, Mexican restaurants, French patisseries, and more.

 Explore by bike

 Luxembourg City—and, indeed, the whole country—is an ideal place for exploring by bicycle.
 The Grand Duchy has a network of over 370 miles of cycle paths.
-In the City, there are 75 vel’oh kiosks where you can rent a bike to explore as long as you want.
+In the City, there are over 100 vel’oh kiosks where you can rent a bike to explore as long as you want.
 It’s an ideal way to see the sites and get some exercise at the same time.